Surf Life Saving Northern Region: Volunteer Lifeguard Service

 The Volunteer Lifeguard Service in Northern Region is made up of 18 clubs that generally patrol their beaches on weekends from Labour Weekend in October to Easter Weekend in April, although a few clubs patrol until Anzac Weekend depending on the conditions and number of beachgoers.

 The VLS also incorporates SLSNR's Rescue Water Craft programme, Event Lifeguarding and Patrol Advocates and is managed by the Lifesaving Support Officer.

 Surf Life Saving Northern Region also assists with the provision of lifesaving courses for volunteer members, an area managed by the Training and Development Officer.

 Rescue Water Craft

-Rescue Water Craft are jet skis manned by some of Surf Life Saving's most skilled lifeguards.
+Rescue Water Craft are jet skis operated by some of Surf Life Saving's most skilled lifeguards.
 They are able to respond quickly to in-water incidents and also conduct roving patrols in their geographical region.

 Following recommendations made in the 2020 Support Services Review, RWCs were moved from being a regional support service to a patrol operations asset with SLSNR helping to facilitate training opportunities and fill gaps in club patrol rosters with members of the regional RWC team.